quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 hard tradeoffs between flexibility for performance.

 The first option is to use the CBOR (Concise Binary Object Representation
-{{?rfc7049}}) format.
+{{!RFC7049}}) format.
 For our purposes, CBOR can be viewed as a straighforward binary variant of JSON.
-As such, existing JSON qlog files can be trivially converted to and from CBOR (though slightly more work is needed for JSON-SEQ qlogs).
+As such, existing JSON qlog files can be trivially converted to and from CBOR (though slightly more work is needed for JSON-SEQ qlogs to convert them to CBOR-SEQ, see {{?RFC8742}}).
 While CBOR thus does retain the full qlog flexibility, it only provides a 25% file size reduction (100MB to 75MB) compared to textual JSON(-SEQ).
 As CBOR support in programming environments is not as widespread as that of textual JSON and the format lacks human readability, CBOR was not chosen as the default qlog format.
 For this option, the file extension .(s)qlog.cbor SHOULD BE used.
 The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "JSON-SEQ").
+The media type should indicate both whether JSON or JSON Text Sequences are used, as well as whether CBOR or CBOR Sequences are used (see the table below).

 A second option is to use a more specialized binary format, such as [Protocol Buffers](https://developers.google.com/protocol-buffers) (protobuf).
 This format